DavidJCobb/pokecustomemerald/ROADMAP.md

     * **`/(.{5,})(ution)/`:**" "revo-lution" but not "so-lution"; prefix must be 5+ chars long
 * Decapitalization
   * Replace capitalization with coloration where appropriate
-  * Investigate adding format codes (e.g. for species names, move names, etc.)
+  * Investigate adding format codes (e.g. for species names, move names, common strings like POKeMON and TRAINERS, etc.)
 * Investigate support for more text formatting
   * Bold
   * Italics